 - Filters can be applied before entering a search query and after search results are shown.

-- It’s important that filters cover more general criteria, so as to cover all results for a search query.
+- Filters must cover more general criteria, to cover all results for a search query.

 For ex, Amazon uses filters before entering a search query as below.